All Episodes

 Because they can get away with it.

-So you need law and order, man.
+So, you need law and order, man.

 You need law and order.

-And and and you need the police.
+And you need the police.

 People can say whatever the fuck they want to say.